miseEnPlace-i/lapr2/docs/SprintC/US05/US05_CheckWaitingRoom.md

 ### 1.4.
 Found out Dependencies

 - There is a dependency to "US04 Register SNS User Arrival" since the list of SNS Users present in the waiting room is needed to be consulted.
+- There is dependency with the implementation of the NurseSession, this component is needed to know the vaccination center the nurse is working on.

 ### 1.5 Input and Output Data